Keerthan04/Learning-HTML-and-CSS/Website Copy Project/Readme.md

 - Beginner-friendly project ideal for practicing HTML and CSS skills.
 - Ready-made desktop view website layout.

-## Usage

-To use this project:

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
-2. Open the project.html file in a web browser to view the replicated desktop website.

-## Installation

-No specific installation steps are required.
-Simply clone the repository and open the project.html file in a web browser to view the replicated website.

 ## Technologies Used

 - HTML